Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Introduction

 \section{Introduction}

 Unsupervised visual representation learning aims to learn good image representations without human supervision.
-To achieve this, self-supervised learning (SSL) has received considerable attention and shown promise in recent years~\cite{wu2018unsupervised,he2020momentum,chen2020simple,chen2021exploring,grill2020bootstrap,tian2020makes,caron2020unsupervised,zbontar2021barlow}.
-The recent advances can be classified into two categories: contrastive SSL and non-contrastive SSL.
-Contrastive SSL, such as SimCLR~\cite{chen2020simple} and MoCo~\cite{he2020momentum,chen2020improved}, learns representations by closing the latent representations of two augmentations (views) of the same image together (positive pairs), while pushing the latent representations of different images farther away (negative pairs or inter-image).
-However, these methods normally rely on a large number of negative pairs, requiring either large batches or memory banks.
-To overcome this limitation, recently, non-contrastive SSL, such as BYOL~\cite{grill2020bootstrap} and SimSiam~\cite{chen2021exploring}, has attempted to learn representations without using negative pairs (inter-image).
-However, to avoid collapsed representations caused by removing negative pairs, these methods usually have to employ some sophisticated asymmetry, such as asymmetric predictor network~\cite{grill2020bootstrap,chen2021exploring}, stop-gradients~\cite{grill2020bootstrap,chen2021exploring}, momentum encoder~\cite{grill2020bootstrap} and non-differentiable operators~\cite{caron2020unsupervised}.
-This raises an interesting question ``\textit{Are negative pairs really unnecessary for unsupervised visual representation learning?}''.
+To achieve this, self-supervised learning (SSL) has received considerable attention and shown promise in recent years~\citep{wu2018unsupervised,he2020momentum,chen2020simple,chen2021exploring,grill2020bootstrap,tian2020makes,caron2020unsupervised,zbontar2021barlow}.
+The recent advances can be classified into two categories~\citep{tian2021understanding}: contrastive SSL and non-contrastive SSL.
+Contrastive SSL, such as SimCLR~\citep{chen2020simple} and MoCo~\citep{he2020momentum,chen2020improved}, learns representations by closing the latent representations of two views of the same image together (positive pairs), while pushing the latent representations of different images farther away (negative pairs or inter-image).
+These methods normally rely on a large number of negative pairs by using large batches or memory banks.
+Recently, non-contrastive SSL, such as BYOL~\citep{grill2020bootstrap} and SimSiam~\citep{chen2021exploring}, has attempted to learn representations without using negative pairs.
+To avoid collapsed representations caused by removing negative pairs, these methods usually have to employ some non-trivial asymmetry designs, such as asymmetric predictor network~\citep{grill2020bootstrap,chen2021exploring}, stop-gradients~\citep{grill2020bootstrap,chen2021exploring}, and momentum encoder~\citep{grill2020bootstrap}.
+However, in the small data regimes, \emph{e.g.,} unsupervised few-shot learning, it is not able to use a large number of negative pairs, and it is also difficult to avoid the over-fitting problem in the case of small data setting, especially when the negative pairs are discarded at all.
+Therefore, this raises an interesting question -- ``\textit{How to effectively utilize negatives in self-supervised learning, especially on small data?}''